queenisabaer/wishlist/README.md

 <br>

 To ensure uniformity and a sense of familiarity for users, all pages include the same header with navigation links and an identical footer.
 Unlike the original wireframes, the footer does not contain a contact link or a link to Facebook and Instagram.
 Instead, the repository for this project and the personal linkedin profile have been pointed out, from where it is possible to contact the owner of the page. <br>
+Screenshot for footer in mobile view:<br>
 ![Screenshot footer mobile view](/documentation/features/footer_mobile.png)<br>
+Screenshot for footer on larger screens: <br>
 ![Screenshot footer on larger screens](/documentation/features/footer_larger_screens.png)<br>

 </details>